Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_quickstart.rst

     {'cm': {'all': constant({'value': 1})},
      'Ra': {'all': constant({'value': 35.4})}}

-We should interpret the output as follows: the specific membrane capacitance :code:`cm` is set to a constant value of 1 uF/cm^2, and the axial resistance :code:`Ra` is set to 35.4 Ohm*cm for all segments of the cell.
+We should interpret the output as follows: the specific membrane capacitance :code:`cm` is set to a constant value of 1 :math:`\mu F/cm^2`, and the axial resistance :code:`Ra` is set to 35.4 :math:`Ohm \cdot cm` for all segments of the cell.
 We will discuss how to update these parameters shortly.
-We will learn more about segment groups and parameter distributions in the :doc:`tutorial</tutorials/tutorial_distributions>` on distributing parameters across the cell.

 .. warning::

     Note that so far we have only loaded the mechanisms without actually inserting them into the membrane.
-Therefore, the parameters of these mechanisms are not yet included in the :code:`params` dictionary.
+Therefore, the parameters of these mechanisms are not yet included in the :code:`model.params` dictionary.
     In the next step, we will insert the mechanisms into the membrane.